Mitchellpkt/chess_computer_perception/README.md

 The goal of this project is to generate a "signature" for different positions, such that similar positions have similar signatures (as per section 7.1.4).
 Position evaluation is not currently within scope, which is already nicely tackled with Giraffe.

-*(although one could imagine using the signatures, or features selected/extracted from the signatures, as inputs to an evaluation engine.
+*(However...
+One could imagine using the signatures, or features selected/extracted from the signatures, as inputs to an evaluation engine.
 For example, Giraffe might have another block of inputs receiving signature-derived data,  effectively adding a fuzzy-ish memory for recognizing common themes through different positions.
 There would be redundancy with some of its current input data, so degree of information-content added is unclear).*

 ## Approach